code-matt/mbta_health/README.md

 * config/initializers/session_store.rb - change the session key name
 * config/database.yml - change the database names

+This project is setup for Postgres using the 'pg' gem.

 ```
 cd <root dir>
 bundle install